herrfennessey/carmen-and-dave/carmenAndDave/content/english/accommodations.md

   title: "Pensiune"
   image: "images/pensiune.jpg"
-  content: "If there is no more room for people who want to stay near the venue, we would suggest people stay in the neighboring town of Rimetea which has quite a few charming lodges and inns.
+  content: "If there is no more room for people who want to stay near the venue, we would suggest people stay in the neighboring town of Rimetea which has quite a few charming lodges and inns, called "Pensiune" in Romanian.
 It is a 5 minute drive, and we can arrange transport to and from the venue should the need arise.

   <!-- <table style=\"width:100%\">